paulramisch/bundestag_speech_tagger/README.md

 The model lstm_10.2 performs very poorly with an F1 score of 0.7939, it has its vocabulary at word level from the data and in addition it has overfitted by learning names and titles from the data, as these are now noisy this has a big impact on performance.
 Similarly, the noisy data has a big impact on the pre-trained FastText embeddings.
 Unfortunately, bert_2_e5, which is based on a pre-trained English BERT model, seems to have similar problems to a lesser extent.
 The approximation[^28] of the Open Discourse performance on the noisy data shows the sensitivity of regex-based heuristics to small errors in words, for example due to poor OCR or typing errors.

 The best results come from the model bert_3_e5 with 69 errors and an F1 of 0.9954, the model lstm_24.1 doesn't perform too badly with 113 errors and an F1 of 0.9925.
-It is not too surprising that lstm_24.1 performs quite well here, as during training 30% of the strings were randomly masked, it is likely that the BERT models could further improve their performance on noisy data by eliminating noise during training.
+It is not too surprising that lstm_24.1 performs quite well here, as during training 30% of the strings were randomly masked, it is likely that the BERT models could further improve their performance on noisy data by adding noise during training.

 This also highlights a similarity between the lstm_24.1 model and the BERT architecture in general: They don't use whole-word embeddings, which don't work well on noisy data; this particular LSTM model works at the character level, the BERT architecture is based on flexible sub-word levels.

 In general, the OCR quality of the Bundestag Corpus XML files is very good and there are a very limited number of typing errors, so the results of this test should not be taken as an absolute measure.
-However, it does show three things: regex heuristics are not really suited to noisy data, a good LSTM architecture can perform very well without any prior training, and thirdly, although BERT can produce incredible results, it is still important to stress test the performance of the model with noisy data to find out its weaknesses.
+However, it does show three things: regex heuristics are not really suited to noisy data, a good LSTM architecture can perform very well without any prior training, and thirdly, although BERT can produce incredible results, it is still important to stress test the performance of the model to find out about its weaknesses.

 # 4. Conclusion

 The models show that developing an ML model that outperforms complex heuristic approaches for classifying speeches from parliamentary transcripts is not only possible, but yields great results.
 An F1 score of 1.0 on the test data and 0.9999 on the whole dataset is far better than the Open Discourse F1 score of 0.9811.

 The development of regex heuristics for this application must include a large database of annotated examples to test their performance prior to their use in production.
 This work shows that such annotated examples are better used directly as training data for an ML model.
 Computationally, regex heuristics can be much more efficient, both because they don't need training and during execution time, and the LSTM models are more efficient than the BERT models and also show great performance.
-However, when it comes to effectiveness, the BERT model is convincing.
+However, when it comes to effectiveness, the BERT model is winnung.
 In the use case as a one-off annotation tool for a large dataset, these efficiency considerations pale in comparison to the great results.

 For further research and development, the training and test data should come from different files, ideally by annotating a different file for each period.
 Another less laborious way would be to randomly swap the names and parties in the training data with a database of surnames and random parties.